ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 ### Reviewing software agreements
 {: #first-boot-review-software-licenses}

-When the installation is complete, the **System Sign-On** screen is presented.
-Follow the similar steps from [Changing the DST password](#first-boot-change-dst-password) to change `QSECOFR` password.
-After the System sign-on is complete, accept the Licensed Program Software Agreements.
+When the installation is complete, the **System Sign-On** screen is displayed.
+Follow the [Changing the DST password](#first-boot-change-dst-password) procedure to change `QSECOFR` password.
+After the system sign-on is complete, accept the Licensed Program Software Agreements.

-1. Following login, the screen will automatically change to the work with **Software Agreements** screen.
+1. After you login, the screen automatically changes to the work with **Software Agreements** screen.
 2. To accept the license agreements from the console, press **5=display** each license agreement and press ENTER.
-3. Use **F14** to accept each agreement.
+3. Press **F14** to accept each agreement.
-4. After all are accepted, press ENTER to continue to the IBM i main menu.
+4. Once you accept all agreements press ENTER, the IBM i main menu is displayed.
 5. When the IBM i main menu is shown, the cloud-init configuration of the network and injection of the license keys begin.
-The cloud-init configuration process ran and can take up to 5 minutes.
+The cloud-init configuration process can take up to 5 minutes.
 6. Confirm that the system has the [Minimum PTF levels for IBM i](/docs/power-iaas?topic=power-iaas-minimum-levels).